 Just as birthparents choosing adoption must grieve the loss of not being with their children, potential adoptive parents must also grieve the loss of not being able to have biological children.

-Couples who are accepted by the agency are then carefully counseled about adoption and also must complete a very thorough home study process.
+Couples or Single Applicants who are accepted by the agency are then carefully counseled about adoption and also must complete a very thorough home study process.
 The home study process involves discussion of family, marriage, education, health, career, and parenting expectations.
 It also includes discussion about future communication with the agency and birthparents.

 At Adoption Services we feel that birthparents should have as much information as possible about adoption.
 This belief includes the philosophy that birthparents should be actively involved in the selection of the adoptive parents.

 If an expectant parent is making a parenting decision that the best thing for their child is adoption, then they are encouraged to discuss with the social worker what characteristics would be important to her/him in the selection of adoptive parents.

 Your information and wishes are then considered by the social worker in presenting appropriate profiles to you of waiting couples.
 After reviewing profiles and selecting a potential couple, it is then your choice whether or not to meet the couple or speak with them by phone.

 Who Is Involved In Selecting The Adoptive Family?

 You can choose to be very active or not at all active when picking the adoptive parents for your child.
 When you choose a family that you are interested in, you can meet them.
 Many birth parents may go out to dinner with the adoptive family, go to doctor visits together, talk on the telephone and/or write to each other.
 You can be the one to hand the baby to them in the hospital.
 If this type of open adoption does not appeal to you, you can make your choice without meeting the adoptive parents.
 Open adoption allows you to decide how open or private you want your relationship to be with the family you choose.

 If you are thinking about adoption you should contact an agency as soon as possible if for nothing else but to talk with someone and gather information.